Top 20 Best Questions to Ask in an Interview

 This question shows that you are eager to move forward in the process.
 It will also help you gain important information about the timeline for hiring so that you can follow up appropriately.

-Remember: Don’t ask about salary or benefits just yet.
-Wait until you are in the final steps of the interview process to negotiate with the hiring manager or an HR representative.
+Wait until you are in the final steps of the interview process to negotiate your compensation package with the hiring manager or HR representative.
+(It’s also a good idea to read up on how to answer “what are your salary expectations?” in case that question arises in your interview.)